 NeuQ can be used to support different scheduling targets.

-We first demonstrate the scheduling target scenario of finishing the data analytics work by the pre-defined deadlines while preserving the performance of user workload as much as possible.
-We use Storage trace for evaluation and show two different scheduling targets:
+Here we demonstrate another scheduling target scenario of finishing the data analytics work by the pre-defined deadlines while preserving the performance of user workload as much as possible.
+We show two different scheduling targets: